1Password/scim-examples/beta/docker/README.md

 ## Test your SCIM bridge

-Run this command to view logs from the service for the SCIM Bridge container:
+Run this command to view logs from the service for the SCIM bridge container:

 ```sh
 docker service logs op-scim-bridge_scim --raw